Oh My God (Adele song): Background and release

 Adele began working on her fourth studio album by 2018.
 She filed for divorce from her husband Simon Konecki in September 2019, which inspired the album.
 After experiencing anxiety, Adele undertook therapy sessions and mended her estranged relationship with her father.
-Single again for the first time in almost ten years, she sought a serious relationship in Los Angeles but struggled to find one.
+Single again for the first time in almost 10 years, she sought a serious relationship in Los Angeles but struggled to find one.
 To Adele's displeasure, her friends would set her up on blind dates, but it did not work as she feared having the paparazzi called on her.
-She decided to have regular conversations with her son, which inspired her return to the studio and the album took shape as a body of work that would explain to her son why she left his father.
+She decided to have regular conversations with her son, which inspired her return to the studio and the album took shape as a body of work that would explain to him why she left his father.

 Adele co-wrote the song "Oh My God" with its producer Greg Kurstin, who had produced three songs for her third studio album 25 (2015)—"Hello", "Million Years Ago", and "Water Under the Bridge".
-"Oh My God" is about her desire to get back into the dating pool but struggling to achieve this due to her celebrity status.
+"Oh My God" is about her desire to get back into the dating pool, but struggling to achieve this due to her celebrity status.
 Adele stated the song is "about the first time that [she] basically left [her] house after [her] anxiety and stuff like that started to sort of subside".
 She struggled with dating and wrote it about adjusting to flirting she received as a newly single person: "'do you mind?
 I'm married.'
 And my friends were like, 'but you're not.'
 And I was like, 'oh shit.
-OK, oh my God.
+OK, oh my God.'"

-Adele released "Easy on Me" as the lead single from the album, entitled 30, on 15 October 2021.
+Adele released "Easy on Me" as the lead single from the album, entitled 30, on 14 October 2021.
 She announced the album's tracklist on 1 November 2021, which included "Oh My God" as the fifth track.
 It became available for digital download on 30, which was released on 19 November.
 "Oh My God" replaced "I Drink Wine" as the second single from the album, which had been announced in November 2021.
 In the United States, Columbia Records serviced the song to adult contemporary radio stations on 29 November 2021, and contemporary hit radio stations the following day.
 It was sent for radio airplay to France on 12 January 2022, and Italy two days later.
 Adele performed "Oh My God" during her British Summer Time concerts on 1 and 2 July 2022.